hirokemono/Rayleigh_access/README.md

 Installation instructions
 -------------------------

-The easiest way to install Calypso is the following:
+The easiest way to install Rayleigh_access is the following:

 0. Check options for configure
     ./configure --help